Febrile Seizures in Children Treatment

 - Don't put anything in the child's mouth.

 - Move the child onto his side, and clear out his mouth if he vomits.

 - Don't try to hold the child down or restrain her movements.

 2. Follow Up

-The doctor may want to do testing to make sure the child does not have a serious infection, especially if the child is under 1 year old.
+- The doctor may want to do testing to make sure the child does not have a serious infection, especially if the child is under age 1.

 - The doctor will advise you how to lower fever.
 Do not try to lower fever after a seizure without consulting your doctor.